prashanthgrebel/k8s/README.md

 # k8s

-1) Master Node:
-               Manage, plan, schedule, and monitor the nodes
+1) Master Node: Manage, plan, schedule, and monitor the nodes

-3) Worker Node:
-              Host application as a container
+2) Worker Node: Host application as a container

-5) Kubelet :
-             The kubelet is in charge of facilitating communication between the control plane and the node.
-The container runtime is in charge of pulling the relevant container image from a registry, unpacking containers, running them on the                 node, and communicating with the operating system kernel.
+3) ETCD Cluster: ETCD is a distributed reliable key-value store that is Simple, Secure & Fast

+4) Kube-scheduler: identifying  the right node to place a container,  based on node resources and capacity.